danielemery/aws-multi-spa/README.md

 Example deploying multiple SPAs on the same domain in S3 buckets behind cloudfront.

+Once deployed it should be available at http://aws-multi-spa.demery.net

 # Includes
 - terraform config to create the buckets, cloudfront, dns entries etc
 - example vite spa app to deploy multiple copies of